rashaad-ak/HotlineBling/README.md

 # PESU-IO-WinForms
-A PESU-IO course I took aboit Winforms and used Visual Studio.
+A PESU-IO course I took about Winforms and used Visual Studio.
+The apps is used to display six most important contacts.